HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingdominorestapi/richtext/outgoing/mime-plain-4.md

-# Outgoing MIME Content as Plain Example 4
+# Example 4: Outgoing MIME content as plain

-Let's say we want to retrieve the following MIME content as plain:
+Let's say you want to retrieve the following MIME content as plain:

 ```text
 MIME-Version: 1.0